Robert Burnell: Death and legacy

 Burnell died in Berwick, on 25 October 1292.
 His body, without his heart, is interred in the nave of Wells Cathedral; his heart was buried at Bath Abbey.
 Although he was usually busy with royal business, Burnell managed to expand his bishopric and provide for his relatives.
 He amassed great wealth, and acquired numerous estates in Shropshire, Worcestershire, Somerset, Kent, Surrey and elsewhere.
 At his death, he owned 82 manors over 19 counties, most of them his personal property rather than that of the diocese of Bath and Wells.

 Even after he became a bishop Burnell kept a mistress, Juliana.
-Rumours circulated that she bore him four sons, and that he had a number of daughters, all of which Burnell denied.
+Rumours circulated that they had four sons, and that he had a number of daughters, all of which Burnell denied.
 He kept a magnificent household, sufficient for him to be able to host a parliament at his home in Acton Burnell in autumn 1283.
 He married off a number of young female relatives, rumoured to be his daughters, to noblemen.
 Amabilla Burnell married a member of a royal justice's family, and a Joan Burnell was the subject of a guarantee to the bishop that the son of William of Greystoke would marry her.
 A William Burnell was dean of Wells Cathedral, and was named as one of the bishop's executors.
 Robert Burnell's eventual heir was his nephew, Philip.

 Burnell built extensively at Acton Burnell Castle, and large parts of his house have survived.
 It was substantially different in plan from the older hall-style houses, which had the private quarters at the back of a large hall.
 At Acton Burnell the bishop's quarters were well away from the building's main public spaces, and included a latrine.
 The house was not quite a castle, but it was designed to have some defensive capability.
 The overall form of the structure was of a fortified hall-house, much like the Norman-era hall-keeps.
 He also built the chapel and great hall in the Bishop's Palace in Wells.

 Burnell was a dominant figure during the first part of Edward's reign, and he controlled most aspects of royal administration.
 He was involved not only in domestic issues but also in foreign relations, a responsibility he retained for two decades after Edward's return to England in 1274.
 Huscroft argues that he may have been the most important royal administrator of the 13th century.